Focus43/Concrete5-Pagoda/README.md

 * Once the app has launched, visit the app dashboard and look for 'Show Git Clone Url'.
 Copy the URL, then on your local computer, `$ git clone {git-url-here}`.

-* In the repo root on your machine, `$cd vagrant_box && vagrant up`.
+* In the repo root on your machine, `$cd vagrant && vagrant up`.
 Watch Vagrant build your development environment (could take a while).

 When you clone the repository from Pagodabox, the default branch in your repo will be called "pagoda" instead of the usual "master".
 From your project root, do `$ git status` to confirm.
 You'll want to make all changes to this branch (it is effectively master, but for upgrading purposes when new releases come out from the core team, we preserve master).